 This post covers how to automate marketing analytics to seamlessly surface campaign insight.
 Check out these follow-up posts for more ideas:

-What is marketing analytics for the CMO of a fast-growing company like me?
+What is marketing analytics for the CMO of a fast-growing company?
 Only the most important, and most insidious, thing that sneaks up on you during board meeting season.
 You’re knee-deep in hiring, aligning, and “doing marketing,” and probably don’t have a dedicated team just to assemble your board deck.

-To build your marketing analytics roadmap, I’d recommend starting with your audience in mind.
+To build your marketing analytics roadmap, we’d recommend starting with your audience in mind.
 Consider how granular your audience likes to see data.
 Our time spans for analysis and audience are as follows:

 1. Define.
 First, you must define lead status, opportunity stages, and other key milestones of your revenue funnel.
 Use locked timestamps for when a lead or opportunity passes each revenue funnel milestone.
 Make sure that the entire business understands these definitions.